fdiezdev/fileencrypt/README.md

 |--- `file.txt`
 |--- `Spreadsheet.xlsx`
 |--- `image.png`
-The program will return an error. if you wish to encrypt a folder, zip it and place the zip in the parent folder.
+The program will return an error.
+If you wish to encrypt a folder, zip it and place the zip in the parent folder.

 Once your environment is set up, you can run the script.
 `$ python3 encrypt.py`